Secrets Behind the Charm

-Winfield’s flagship institution is Southwestern College, a four-year private college affiliated with the United Methodist Church.
-It was founded in 1885 and graduated its first class in 1889.
+Founded in 1885, Winfield’s flagship institution is Southwestern College, a four-year private college.
 Southwestern’s music, art and academics help shape Winfield into a progressive place that values higher education and helping others.

 The community supports two, 18-hole golf courses — Quail Ridge, a public course; and the Winfield Country Club for members and their guests.
 The Winfield City Lake is popular for fishing and camping.
 The nearby aquatic center boasts a 50-meter pool with slide and sloped entrance for toddlers.

 Winfield is a Main Street community with a tree-lined downtown graced by colorful flowers arrangements at the street corners.
 And it doesn’t get much prettier than a springtime drive or walk down Ninth Avenue when the red buds are in bloom.
 The city’s many outdoor murals have earned Winfield the title “Mural Capital of Kansas.”

 A Vietnam Memorial Wall — a replica of the Washington, D. C. monument — with the names of Kansans who died in the war, is the centerpiece of Memorial Park.
 The Cowley County Historical Society Museum, the Cowley County Fair and the Walnut Valley Festival are all worthy a visit.

 The City of Winfield operates one of the largest municipal electric and gas utilities in the state, as well as water, sewer and refuse services.